apache/mynewt-site/docs/os/tutorials/unit_test.md

-# How To Write A Test Suite for Your Package
+# Write a Test Suite for a Package

 This document presents a tutorial which guides the reader through writing a test suite for a Mynewt package (new or existing).